 - PA6A - Pesticide Application, hand held applicator (Knapsack)

 - PA6AW - Spraying in or near water with hand held applicators

 Most invasive species control measures come with long term commitment but some can be simpler than others to manage with very practical methods.
 Such as Himalayan Balsam (Impatiens glandulifera) with very little issues for the surrounding environment and greatly beneficial for our native species to thrive.
 Himalayan Balsam management is time sensitive, but with commitment and constant observation it is extremely effective.

-However, we encounter several species with huge impact on the environment whilst in situ and in it's removal.
+We encounter several species with huge impact on the environment whilst in situ and it's removal can be intrusive.
 We have managed several sites for New Zealand Pigmyweed (Crassula helmsii) in both lakes and marsh.
 One form of management most certainly doesn't fit all.
 The solutions depend on whether it is an aquatic or terrestrial problem, most often it includes both.
 Our work will ensure the least impact on the surrounding habitat.
 We welcome the opportunity to have a frank but sympathetic discussion regarding the solutions.